metabrainz/picard/CONTRIBUTING.md

 See po/README.md for information about translations.

+## User Documentation

+See the [Picard Documentation](https://github.com/metabrainz/picard-docs/blob/master/.github/CONTRIBUTING.md) project for information about contributing to the documentation for MusicBrainz Picard (aka the [Picard User Guide](https://picard-docs.musicbrainz.org)).

 ## Audio Metadata Specifications

 The core functionality of Picard is the ability to read and write tags from / to files